Don’t just learn to manage. Learn to lead.

 Reflect to cement and continue your growth as a leader.

-By the end of the Master of Management in Health Care program, you will have applied your new leadership skills in project teams and on your job, experienced real-time feedback from your fellow classmates and work colleagues, and progressed in your areas for improvement.
-Wrap up the program experience by reflecting on your development plan and enhanced leadership style.
-Share your plan, especially with those in your job who can support you in your continued journey to effectively manage and motivate others.
-With disciplined reflection and a new set of tools, you will have the foundation for thinking and acting like an executive in your organization or becoming an executive in your organization.
+By the end of the Master of Management in Health Care program, you will have gained new leadership insights and skills.
+Wrap up the program by reflecting on your leadership learning.
+Share your observations and insight with those who can support you in your continued journey to effectively influence and motivate others.
+Our hope is that your LDP experience will instill a discipline for self-reflection and habits of development which enable you to broaden your influence and increase the scope of your responsibilities within your organization.

-Meet with your individual executive coach five times throughout the fall and spring semesters of the program.
-Leverage data from the assessment tools as well as your personal, on-the-job experiences as sources of lessons that can be applied and guide you as you move forward in the program and in your career.
+Meet with your individual executive coach five times starting in the fall semester and into the beginning of the spring semester.
+Leverage assessment data as well as your personal, on-the-job experiences as sources of lessons that can be applied and guide you as you move forward in the program and in your career.

 Master of Management in Health Care Leadership Development